nickshillingford/js13kGames-Disconnected/README.md

 And the biggest challenge of all, that I’d say took about 90% of the entire development time, was learning the entire 98 kb Rough JS library so that I could cut out the parts I didn’t need and optimize the ones I did need in order for the whole thing to fit in 13 kb.
 I was able to bring it down to 24 kb (9 kb when minified), which brought my entire game to 12.4 kb when compressed.
 I was determined to use Rough JS.
 If I wasn’t able to make it work, I probably wouldn’t have submitted a game this year.

 # Conclusion
 I’m glad it all worked out in the end because I had a lot of fun making it.
 Thanks for reading and I hope you get some enjoyment out of the game.
+You can play it here: http://js13kgames.com/entries/disconnected